StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 Specific unit tests of interest:

 - `py -3 -m unittest test__html_to_text.py`
-	- This primarily tests that Lynx can be called by TOMES Tool.
+	- This primarily tests that Lynx can be called by TOMES Tagger.
 - `py -3 -m unittest test__eaxs_to_tagged.py`
 	- This tests the EAXS to tagged EAXS workflow without actually calling CoreNLP or Lynx.